-My kids are currently big into music.
+Currently, my kids are big into music.
 They listen to it, play it, read about it, watch it, and talk about it.
-My son plays his guitar for at least five hours a day, usually more like 8.
+My son plays his guitar for at least five hours a day, usually more like eight.
 He has never had a single lesson.
-My daugther plays the drums less each day, but still plays every single day.
+My daugther plays the drums every single day.
 She takes lessons each week.
 Neither are cajoled or required to play- ever.

 As I heard my daughter hammering out a new song yesterday I found myself thinking “wow!
 She is really getting good!” and thought back to when I first thought the same thing about my son on his guitar, too.